vuesion/docs/en/v4/guide/clean-up.md

         └── counter
 ```

+### Remove GraphQL

-If you don't want to use the GraphQL set up you can also remove the following directories and files:
+If you don't want to use the GraphQL you can also remove the following directories and files:

 ```bash
 └── src